 If one does not support the dominant party in a “safe seat” riding, voting can feel especially futile.
 Parties which never win the riding may have trouble finding quality candidates to run.

 With proportional representation, no matter what party you support or where you live, your vote counts.
 Politicians know they must pay attention to every voter and every riding!

 When every riding is a one-winner, zero-sum game, parties competing for the same voter are likely to sling mud.
 This kind of hyper-partisan politics turns many voters off.

 In the legislature, there’s little incentive to praise or even acknowledge the good ideas of another party.

 When one party has 100% of the power with 39% of the vote, there’s no need to take anyone else’s views into account – even when voters want them to do just that

-Even in a minority government, the party strategy involves watching the polls for the right moment to trigger an election – hoping a few swing votes will produce a majority government.
+Even in a minority government, the governing party’s strategy involves watching the polls for the right moment to trigger an election, hoping a few swing votes will produce a majority government.